Insurance companies for expats and residents in the UK

 No providers match your current filters.

-Clear all filters to see all providers.
+Clear filters to see every provider, or

 Car insurance is one of the biggest hurdles.
 UK insurers rely heavily on your no-claims discount (NCD) — typically built up over years of claim-free driving.
 Foreign no-claims history is not always recognised, which places new arrivals in the same pricing bracket as brand-new young drivers.
 Specialist insurers like Marshmallow have built underwriting models that use alternative data to price risk more fairly for people without a UK history.

 Private health insurance gives you access to private hospitals, faster specialist appointments and elective procedures without waiting on NHS lists.
 For expats used to private systems abroad, PMI provides continuity of care.
 Policies vary widely in what they cover, so comparing through an FCA-regulated broker is the sensible starting point.
+Your home country’s travel cover may no longer apply once you are UK-resident, so a UK travel insurance policy is usually the simpler option, and temporary vehicle insurance covers you when you borrow a car or need cover while your standard policy is being arranged.

-Insurance FAQs for expats
+View all categories →Insurance — FAQs for expats

 Some UK insurers will accept a letter from your overseas insurer confirming your no-claims history, but acceptance varies widely.
 Traditional insurers tend to be reluctant; specialist providers like Marshmallow are designed specifically to price policies fairly for people without a UK claims history.